Penwood State Park

 • Metacomet / New England Trail – 3.2 miles

-• The park contains a 3.18 mile section of the Metacomet / New England Trail.
-After leaving Talcott the Metacomet goes through the parking area and briefly follows the paved access road before turning off into the woods.
+• The park contains 3.18 miles of the Metacomet section of the New England Trail.
+After leaving Talcott the Metacomet goes through the parking area and briefly follows the paved access road before turning off into the woods for a steep initial climb.
 The trail cuts through the heart of the park and is actually pretty tame compared to sections farther south.
 Well worn, it meets the junction at Lake Louise before leading around its edge.
 Beaver activity frequently floods the trail so slightly higher side trails lead around the worst spots.

-• Past the overlook the trail continues north for about 1.25 miles to the north end of the park.
+• Past the overlook the trail continues north for about 1.25 miles to the north end of the park descending off the ridge on a standard steep rocky terrain

 • Yellow Trail – 1.35 miles